-If you’ve done your homework, then you know there are various factors that can cause prenatal supplement-caused nausea, yet one not-so-readily known causal factor is capsule ingredient.
-Many supplement capsules — that soft gelly like casing that you can see through — are made from animal-based products, which can trigger unwanted nausea.
+If you’ve done your homework, then you know various factors can cause prenatal supplement-caused nausea, yet one not-so-readily known causal factor is capsule ingredient.
+Many supplement capsules — that soft gelly-like casing that you can see through — are made from animal-based products, which can trigger unwanted nausea.
 With that said, plant-based capsules are here to lend a helping hand!
 Turns out plant-based, vegetarian, or vegan capsules can sometimes have a lower rate of nausea.

 After watching a handful of friends and family experience pregnancy over the last couple of years, I decided these prenatal questions needed to be tackled and spelled out for expectant mommas or those trying to conceive.

-Let’s take a look at why prenatal vitamins are so crucial for a healthy pregnancy, what should be included, the ingredients in the casing, and how to make up your own mind for which prenatal is best for your body!
+Let’s take a look at why prenatal vitamins are so crucial for a healthy pregnancy, what should be included, the ingredients in the casing, and how to make up your mind about which prenatal is best for your body!